StandardWobin/initServer/README.md

 3. Puttygen https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

 ## to do before you ssh
-1. Genreate public and private key using puttygen
+1. Genreate public and private key using puttygen, you need putty and openssh private key
-2. **BACKUP SSL PRIVATY KEY**, if you loose that you are out of the server - forever
+3. **BACKUP SSL PRIVATY KEYS**, if you loose that you are out of the server - forever

 ## SSL Certificates
 1. get private and public keys as SSL Certifacets from provider